25 Jul Though I Walk Through the Valley..

 He is here.

 And in the next few days, I’m greatly relieved to see the black film in my eye begin to fade.
 It is an extremely slow process however, and for several months I suffer very low vision.

 In the end, it takes a year and a half for the film to completely disappear.

 But more than seven years later, just a few days ago, my doctor friend and I took some very special moments to celebrate this story, and rejoice greatly in the Lord together.

-For, though we were both unaware of it at the time, my appointment with him during that terrible affliction was most certainly an answer to prayer.
+For, though we were both unaware of it at the time, my appointment with him during that terrible trial was most certainly an answer to prayer.